vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 ## Base Example

-There are situations when you want the template inside the slot to be able to access data from the child component that hosts the slot content.
-This is particularly useful when you need freedom in creating custom templates that uses the child component data properties.
+There are situations when you want the template inside the slot to be able to access data from the child component that is responsible for rendering the slot content.
+This is particularly useful when you need freedom in creating custom templates that use the child component's data properties.
 That is a typical use case for scoped slots.

-We will concentrate on a non-typical variation of that use case.

 Imagine a component that configures and prepares an external API to be used in another component, but is not tightly coupled with any specific template.
-That component could then be reused in multiple places rendering different templates but using the same base object with specific API.
+Such a component could then be reused in multiple places rendering different templates but using the same base object with specific API.

-We'll create a component (`GoogleMapLoader.vue`) that initialize `Google Maps API`, creates a `google` and `map` objects and exposes those objects in the parent component in which the `GoogleMapLoader` is used.
+We'll create a component (`GoogleMapLoader.vue`) that initializes `Google Maps API`, creates a `google` and `map` objects and exposes those objects to the parent component in which the `GoogleMapLoader` is used.

+See below a basic example of how this can be achieved.
+We will analyze the code piece by piece and see what is actually happening in the next section.

-This is how our template will look like.
+The template part will look as below

 ```html
 <template>